-- It's usual to take loratadine once a day.
+- You'll usually take loratadine once a day.

 - Loratadine is classed as a non-drowsy antihistamine, but some people still find it makes them feel slightly sleepy.

-- Children may also have a headache and feel tired or nervous after taking loratadine.
+- Children may have a headache and feel tired or nervous after taking loratadine.

 - It's best not to drink alcohol while you're taking loratadine as it can make you feel sleepy.

-Loratadine can be taken by adults and children aged 2 years and older.
+Adults and children aged 2 years and older can take loratadine.

-Loratadine isn't suitable for some people.
-Tell your doctor or pharmacist if you:
+Loratadine is not suitable for some people.
+To make sure it's safe for you, tell your doctor or pharmacist before taking loratadine if you:

-- have had an allergy to loratadine or any other medicines in the past
+- have ever had an allergy to loratadine or any other medicines

 - have severe liver failure

-- have epilepsy or another illness that puts you at risk of fits
+- have epilepsy or another illness that puts you at risk of seizures or fits

-- are booked to have an allergy test – taking loratadine may affect the results so you might need to stop taking it a few days before the test
+- are due to have an allergy test – taking loratadine may affect the results, so you might need to stop taking it a few days before the test

 The usual dose in adults is 10mg once a day.